madskristensen/Tweakster/README.md

 In Solution Explorer you can now find the command **Open To The Side** in the right-click context menu.
 Invoking it will open the document in a new vertical tab group.
 This feature is handy for wide monitors where you can dock multiple document groups next to each other to optimize for horizontal space.

-Another way to invoke this command is to hold down the *Ctrl* key when opening files.
+Another way to invoke this command is to hold down the *Alt* key when opening files.

 ### IDE